Kitaev-Ising-$J_1$-$J_2$ model: a density matrix renormalization group study

+In general, strong frustration in extended Kitaev models gives rise to phases that are incommensurate with the lattice symmetry.
+These phases can manifest as either incommensurate spiral magnetic order or a quantum paramagnetic (QPM) phase.
+Unlike the spiral order, the QPM phase exhibits only short-range order and has a zero average magnetic moment at every lattice site.
+Previous studies have identified the QPM phase in Kitaev models with symmetric off-diagonal anisotropic $\Gamma$ and $\Gamma'$ interactions~\cite{Gohlke2018} in the absence of a magnetic field.
+In contrast, our model includes only diagonal anisotropic interactions (Kitaev and Ising $J_1$, $J_2$) and lacks any $\Gamma$-like interactions.
+This results in the emergence of the QPM phase without an accompanying incommensurate spiral order in the phase diagram.

-The incommensurate state lacks topological order ($W_p=0$) and have spatially modulated order parameters (see Tab.~\ref{tab:order}).
+The QPM state lacks topological order ($W_p=0$) and have spatially modulated order parameters (see Tab.~\ref{tab:order}).
 These phases stabilize near the Kitaev limits and exhibit a zero average magnetic moment at each lattice site.
-The first incommensurate phase (IC1, see Fig.~\ref{fig:diagram} and Fig.~\ref{fig:ss_factor}c) is incommensurate along the $\mathbf{b_1}=\frac{2\pi}{3}(\sqrt{3},1)$ direction.
-The second incommensurate phase (IC2, see Fig.~\ref{fig:diagram} and Fig.~\ref{fig:ss_factor}d) is incommensurate along both reciprocal lattice basis vectors $\mathbf{b_1}$ and $\mathbf{b_2}=\frac{4\pi}{3}(1,0)$.
-Both incommensurate phases are highly degenerate and frustrated, which leads to strong entanglement comparable to the entanglement in the KSL state (see Fig.~\ref{fig:entr_and_bond_dim})~\cite{Sorensen2021}.
+The first QPM phase (QPM1, see Fig.~\ref{fig:diagram} and Fig.~\ref{fig:ss_factor}c) is incommensurate along the $\mathbf{b_1}=\frac{2\pi}{3}(\sqrt{3},1)$ direction.
+The second QPM phase (QPM2, see Fig.~\ref{fig:diagram} and Fig.~\ref{fig:ss_factor}d) is incommensurate along both reciprocal lattice basis vectors $\mathbf{b_1}$ and $\mathbf{b_2}=\frac{4\pi}{3}(1,0)$.
+Both QPM phases are highly degenerate and frustrated, which leads to strong entanglement comparable to the entanglement in the KSL state (see Fig.~\ref{fig:entr_and_bond_dim})~\cite{Sorensen2021}.
 The Bragg peaks of the spin-spin correlations are partially delocalized and shifted (see Fig.~\ref{fig:ss_factor}(c-d)), indicating incommensurate magnetic order.
+Together with short-range order, characterized by the exponential decay of the spin-spin correlation function with distance (see Fig.\ref{fig:ss_corr}), and a zero average magnetic moment at each lattice site, these features are hallmarks of the QPM phase.
 Note that this partial delocalization may serve as a signature of a highly entangled state (see Sec.~\ref{sec:dis}).